 So it’s fitting that I feel immense gratitude to be past this surgery and the first brutal week of recovery.
 The last month or so has tested every fiber of strength, courage, and faith in my being.
 My perspective on life has changed forever.

-Many people don’t know it, but I’ve already endured 15 years of worry, fear, and anxiety.
-I’ve already gone through three lumpectomies, countless stressful biopsies, and a future certain to include more of all this.
+Many people don’t know it, but I’ve endured 15 years of worry, fear, and anxiety.
+I’ve gone through three lumpectomies, countless stressful biopsies, and a future certain to include more of all this.
 My lifetime risk of breast cancer was 30-40% due to a condition called atypical lobular hyperplasia (ALH), a disease not related to family history but due to atypical cells that continued to form in both my breasts.
 These cells have the potential to turn into cancer but by no means mean that they will.

 Gratitude and Being in the Present

 The mastectomy process is just part of a long journey that’s been incredibly emotional for both my family and myself.
 Even yesterday I found myself crying as I finished my post-op appointment.
 They had removed two of my four drains – tubes threaded through my chest and coming out my armpits to collect extra fluid.
 In a week the last two drains will (hopefully) be removed and I can sleep and dress normally again.
 I’ll get weekly injections of fluid into the tissue expanders, which are stiff placeholders in my chest that will stretch my skin and muscle so that pliable implants can be inserted in a few months.

 Right now I feel gratitude: I’ve made it through so far without infection and my surgeon couldn’t be happier with the way I’m healing.
 My body is returning to normal after a trip to the ER for excruciating abdominal pain last week, likely caused by constipation.
 The fog of pain, nausea, an dizziness is receding and I’ve returned to old routines with my family, though still moving slowly and spending lots of time resting.